"Beautiful to watch": Polokwane men praying for new car at dealership inspire SA

 user8134005132282 replied:

-In another story, Briefly News reported that Gagasi FM radio personality Penny Ntuli changed a security guard's life when she decided to surprise him with a new car.
+In another story, Briefly News reported that Gagasi FM radio personality Penny Ntuli changed a security guard's life when she surprised him with a new car.

 A heartwarming viral video captured the special moment as Penny playfully greeted the man, uBaba Maphumulo, whom she regards as a caring colleague who has continuously prayed for her growth.